 Another thing is that if hybridization were going to happen anywhere, it would be here.
 This area contains both the largest and least scientifically studied gorilla subspecies in the world, and is possibly the only area where the the populations of gorillas and chimpanzees overlap in large enough numbers to make hybridization even a possible occurrence.

 There are numerous discussions of whether a chimpanzee-human hybrid would be possible.7,8 Although we might think that this is a non-scientific thing to speculate about right now since presumably we won’t be trying this anytime soon and molecular science isn’t far enough to just give us the answer outright, the existence of a chimpanzee-gorilla hybrid would settle the question entirely.
 Chimpanzees and humans split from one another approximately 5-7 million years ago and from gorillas maybe 8-9 million years ago.
 This means that chimpanzees and humans are more closely related to one another than chimpanzees are to gorillas.
-If chimpanzees and gorillas could hybridize, I’m certain humans and chimps damn well could, too.
+If chimpanzees and gorillas could hybridize, it’s more than likely that humans and chimps could, too.

 1 Du Chaillu, P.B., 1861.
 Explorations and Adventures in equatorial Africa: with accounts of the manners and customs of the people, and of the chase of the gorilla, the crocodile, leopard, elephant, hippopotamus, and other animals.
 Harper & Brothers.